-My thoughts on song sharing and copyright can be found here.
+My thoughts on song sharing and copyright as well as how to make a donation can be found here.

 Warm Up and Welcome Songs

 Asalaam Aleikum Arabic words of welcome, originially written to welcome refugees from Syria to Scotland, but I hope you will use this song to welcome anyone from anywhere… (easy-ish, 4 part) Score.